thebluetropics/thebluetropics/README.md

 ### thebluetropics
 Hello, I am a developer from Indonesia.
+My interest is to build a native desktop applications, currently using Win32 and Direct2D.